-The study is a prospective, double masked (investigator and participant), bilateral, randomized, one week cross-over dispensing study, which evaluates the study test and control lenses.
+The study is a prospective, double masked (investigator and participant), bilateral, randomized, one week cross-over dispensing study, which evaluates C1D (test lens) and P1 lenses (control lens).

 Participants will be randomized to wear either the test or the control lens first.
 All lenses will be worn in a daily disposable lens wear modality for one week (-1/+3 days).
 The study involve up to 5 scheduled visits.
 The study design is shown in Figure 1.